Mar del Plata: History

 1946–1955: Birth of the Peronist movement.

 A coalition between socialists and radicals defeated this new party by a narrow margin in Mar del Plata, but by 1948 Peronism came to dominate the local administration.
-The massive tourism, triggered by the welfare politics of Perón and the surge of the middle class marked a huge growth in the city's economy.
+Massive tourism, triggered by the welfare politics of Perón and the surge of the middle class, contributed to marked growth in the city's economy.

-1955–1970: After the fall of Perón, during which the city was the subject of a naval bombardment, the socialists regained the upper hand in local politics; the city reached the peak in activities like construction business and building industry.
-There was massive emigration from other regions of Argentina.
+1955–1970: After the fall of Perón, during which the city was the subject of a naval bombardment, the socialists regained the upper hand in local politics.
+The city reached a peak in activities like the construction business and building industry.
+The jobs attracted numerous emigrants from other regions of Argentina.

-1970–1989: Slight decline of tourism demand, counterbalanced by the increase of other industries such as fishing and machinery.
-General infrastructure renewal under the military rule.
-The centrist Radical Civic Union becomes the main political force after the return of Democracy in 1983.
+1970–1989: A slight decline in tourism was counterbalanced by the increase of other industries such as fishing and machinery.
+There was general infrastructure renewal under the military rule.
+The centrist Radical Civic Union became the main political force after the return of Democracy in 1983.

 1989–2010: Though Peronism replaced the radicals in central government amid a national financial crisis, the latter party continued to rule in Mar del Plata.
 Some resurgence of mass tourism in the early '90s was followed by a deep social crisis in town, with an increase of poverty, jobless rates and emigration.
-By contrast, the first decade of the 21st century shows an amazingly quick recovery in all sectors of the ailing economy.
+By contrast, the first decade of the 21st century showed quick recovery in all sectors of the ailing economy.

 In November 2005 the city hosted the 4th Summit of the Americas.